data2viz/play.data2viz.io/content/tutorials/08-format.md

 }
 ```

-Below and example with 2 formatters, on used for the axis, and one for the cursor value.
+Below is a simple example with 2 formatters, one used for the axis and one for the cursor value.

 ```
 import io.data2viz.color.*